xbfighting/voice-memoir-agent/readme.md

 ## 🧠 Features

-- 🎤 **Voice Input**: Upload voice recordings and have them transcribed via OpenAI Whisper.
+- 🎤 **Voice Input**: Upload voice recordings and have them transcribed via OpenAI Whisper (openai-whisper).
 - 💬 **AI Conversation**: GPT-4 guides and responds to user memories with context-awareness.
-- 🔊 **TTS Reply**: Replies are converted to audio using Coqui TTS.
+- 🔊 **TTS Reply**: Replies are converted to audio using pyttsx3.
 - 🧾 **Semantic Memory**: Stores and retrieves related past memories using FAISS + Embedding.
 - ⚡ **FastAPI Backend**: Simple, extendable architecture for demo or production.